elvisols/fire-human/README.md

 - 8899

 ### Demo
-You can use the following account(s) to login or better still register one.
+You can use the following account(s) to login or better still register one!

 -- username: `jsmith@fire.com` | `sconnor@fire.com`